-- Our customers; to bring industry knowledge through a closer relationship and support the transition when the UK leaves the EU and beyond.
-In parallel, we will organise customer forums together with industry leaders to keep all stakeholders involved.
+- Our customers; to support you through the transition when the UK leaves the EU and beyond.

 - Our colleagues; to inform, support and guide our people on potential requirements and to continue to invest in them.